 Thermometer.
 It’s not really necessary to have a thermometer because the chicks will tell you if it’s too cold or hot based on their behavior and location in the brooder.
 It gives peace of mind to new chicken owners though.

 Rags and warm water.
 Chicks, especially those stressed by shipping, are prone to pasty butt.
 It’s a condition where feces stick in the downy feathers near the vent and build up.
 Left untreated the chick will die because it cannot defecate.
-Check all chicks everyday to make sure they do not have a pasty butt.
+Check all chicks every day to make sure they do not have a pasty butt.
 Clean up any that do by moistening the stuck-on feces and slowly loosening them.
 Once loosened you should be able to carefully remove the buildup.

 What should the temperature be for brooding chicks?

 Typically the temperature should be about 95F for new chicks with a 5F decrease each week.
-However, if you don’t have a thermometer (or just don’t use one like me) than you can easily tell whether they’re too hot or cold.
+However, if you don’t have a thermometer (or just don’t use one like me) then you can easily tell whether they’re too hot or cold.